Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

 \subsection{Searching for embeddings by computer}

-Included in the electronic distribution of this article is a list of embeddings for the values of $m$ less than the lower bounds we calculated above.
+A list of embeddings for the values of $m$ less than the lower bounds we calculated above is available on the author's webpage.
 To find these embeddings, we used a simple transplantation of the algorithm given in~\cite[\S 5]{TVACrelle}.
 Our search for these embeddings was exhaustive: we include in our list every $m$ for which there exists an embedding $K_d^\perp \to L_{2,26}$ with our desired properties.
-We include this list along with {\tt Magma} code~\cite{Magma} to certify that the embeddings in our list produce modular forms of the correct weight\footnote{The list and code are available at~\url{http://math.rice.edu/~jp58/KodairaCode.m}. }.
+We include this list along with {\tt Magma} code~\cite{Magma} to certify that the embeddings in our list produce modular forms of the correct weight\footnote{The list and code are available at~\url{http://math.dartmouth.edu/~jpetok/KodairaCode.m} and in v1 of the arXiv version of this article}.
 To count the size of $R_{-2}$ corresponding for each embedding, we count by their Type from Lemma~\ref{lem:types} (see Step (iv) of the algorithm in~\cite[\S 5]{TVACrelle}).
-Our list of explicit embeddings, taken together with the analyses in~\S\S\ref{ss:d8m},~\ref{ss:d8m+2},~\ref{ss:d8m+4}, prove Theroem~\ref{thm:MainThm}.
+Our list of explicit embeddings, taken together with the analyses in~\S\S\ref{ss:d8m},~\ref{ss:d8m+2},~\ref{ss:d8m+4}, prove Proposition~\ref{prop:mainprop}.

 \end{proof}